NexPlayer/Android-SDK/advanced.md

 **Returns**

-An integer error code as provided by the `NexPlayer`™ engine.
+An integer error code as provided by the `NexPlayer` engine.

 #### String getSubDesc ( )